automenta/mb7/doc/README.vsn.md

 ## Semantic Matching: The Bridge of Minds

 - **How It Shines:** Matching isn’t just search—it’s understanding.
-Tag `"match": { interest: "poetry" }`, and SemanticScribe finds NObjects with `"poetry"`, `"verse"`, or even `"mood": "reflective"`, thanks to the Ontology’s deep connections.
+Tag `"match": { interest: "poetry" }`, and Netention finds NObjects with `"poetry"`, `"verse"`, or even `"mood": "reflective"`, thanks to the Ontology’s deep connections.
 - **Real-World Impact:** A student’s `"match": "thesis help"` links to a mentor’s `"offer": "editing"`.
 A cook’s `"match": "recipe ideas"` meets a farmer’s `"produce": "tomatoes"`.
 Communities form around shared meanings.